apprenticeharper/DeDRM_tools/FAQs.md

 ## So how can I remove DRM from my ebooks?
 Just download and use these tools, that's all!
 Uh, almost.
 There are a few, uh, provisos, a, a couple of quid pro quos.
 * The tools don't work on all ebooks.
 For example, they don't work on any ebooks from Apple's iBooks store.
-* You must own the ebook - the tools won't work on library ebooks or rented ebooks.
+* You must own the ebook - the tools won't work on library ebooks or rented ebooks or books from a friend.
 * You must not use these tools to give your ebooks to a hundred of your closest friends.
 Or to a million strangers.
 Authors need to sell books to be able to write more books.
 Don't be mean to the authors.
 * Do NOT use Adobe Digital Editions 3.0 or later to download your ePubs.
 ADE 3.0 and later can use a new encryption scheme that the tools can't handle.
 While major ebook stores aren't using the new scheme yet, using ADE 2.0.1 will ensure that your ebooks are downloaded using the old scheme.
 Once a book has been downloaded with the new scheme, it's IMPOSSIBLE to re-download using the old scheme (without buying it again).